MadCollab/MadCollab.github.io/_courses/2021-fall-ux1-cj.md

 <!-- [Overview of final projects](https://cmu-ids-2020.github.io/) -->

 Introduction to the user experience design including key stages of the design process, design ethics, and the methods and tools involved at each stage of design.
 Conduct formative research on clients, users, use contexts and tasks.
 Gain experience with user research methodologies and learn to create intermediate design tools such as personas.
 Develop and present a design proposal for a chosen project.

+## Syllabus